 What to do there: If you love books then you’ll love this place.
 It will give you a chance to sit and read about all the amazing works of art you’ve experienced since landing in Amsterdam.
 It’s also a quiet and beautiful haven away from the busy streets and tourists.
 The only people you’ll see here are scholars quietly toiling away at their chosen disciplines.
 So if you need a quiet afternoon in a beautiful place, this is where to go.

-#19 – Theater Tuschinski
+#19 – Theatre Tuschinski

-Why it’s so awesome: This theater is a confusing mix of styles that’s oddly beautiful and well worth seeing on their own.
-The imposing exterior hides bright, colorful walls and rooms on the inside, and the building has been recently refurbished so it’s looking its best.
+Why it’s so awesome: This theatre is a confusing mix of styles that’s oddly beautiful and well worth seeing on their own.
+The imposing exterior hides bright, colourful walls and rooms on the inside, and the building has been recently refurbished so it’s looking its best.
 This might seem like a strange place to catch a movie, but it’s well worth going out of your way just to see and take pictures of the building’s unusual features.

-What to do there: This is a functioning movie theater so if you’re in Amsterdam for a while it’s worth seeing what movies they’re showing.
+What to do there: This is a functioning movie theatre so if you’re in Amsterdam for a while it’s worth seeing what movies they’re showing.
 And if you’re not a movie buff, you should still visit and take in the architecture.
 The architect combined lots of different styles when he made this building, and it’s truly an amazing mix to see and take pictures in front of.

 #20 – OT301

-What to do there: If you visit the OT301 at night then you will experience new bands, music, and up and coming talent.
+What to do there: If you visit the OT301 at night then you will experience new bands, music, and up-and-coming talent.
 But even if you go during the day then there’s plenty to do.
 During the day, the venue is host to artistic workshops and classes and the whole place is built on the ideas of diversity and inclusion.
 This combination makes the OT301 one of the friendliest and coolest places to spend time and soak up the atmosphere in.
 And if you’re really lucky, you might discover a new talent of your own too!

-Quite the quirky place in Amsterdam!
+#21 – Electric Ladyland – Quite the quirky place in Amsterdam!

 Why it’s so awesome: In a city full of quirky places, this is probably one of the strangest.
 It’s a tiny museum in Jordaan and is dedicated to fluorescent art.
 Well, it’s actually dedicated to a mix of art, science, and geology.
 This might sound a little strange, but the displays explore minerals, art and stones that glow under ultraviolet light in a way that’s both beautiful and fascinating.
 It’s so fascinating that you won’t even notice that you’re learning at the same time!

 What to do there: You need to book ahead to get into this museum but it’s worth taking the time.
 Not only are the displays beautiful, but they’re also interactive.
-So while you’re there, make sure you take in all the lights and colors and also go the extra step and become a part of the artwork!
+So while you’re there, make sure you take in all the lights and colours and also go the extra step and become a part of the artwork!

 #22 – The Royal Palace